-When I started embroidery all I knew was the stem stitch and satin stitch.
+When I started embroidery, all I knew was the stem stitch and satin stitch.
 I made many embroidery designs with these basic stitches.
-The nun who taught this introduced me to a wonderful world of colors and designs – I was like Alice who did not know where to ‘stop’ looking in her new world.
-There are so many stitches, so many techniques, so many designs – I am still looking and not stopping anytime soon.
+The nun who taught this introduced me to a wonderful world of colors and designs – I was like Alice, who did not know where to ‘stop’ looking in her new world.
+There are so many stitches, techniques, and designs – I am still looking and not stopping anytime soon.

-Other than the regular embroidery stitches, hand embroidery is categorized according to the way they are done into 4-5 broad categories, so far as I can tell.
-Open work, counted thread work, outline work & void work and then the coloured work and regional specific embroidery work.
-They are then mixed, crossed, combined and joined together to make spectacular embroidery designs; Let us go into specifics.
+Other than the regular embroidery stitches, hand embroidery is categorized according to the way they are done, into 4-5 broad categories, so far as I can tell.
+Open work, counted thread work, outline work & void work and then the colored work and regional-specific embroidery work.
+They are then mixed, crossed, combined, and joined together to make spectacular embroidery designs; Let us go into specifics.

-This involves work in which thread is drawn from the fabric and the remaining thread is tied in many different patterns leaving open spaces in the fabric which form a pattern/ design of its own.
-Drawn thread embroidery, pulled thread embroidery are all this kind of work.
+Open work involves work in which thread is drawn from the fabric, and the remaining thread is tied in many different patterns leaving open spaces in the fabric which form a pattern/ design of its own.
+Drawn thread embroidery, pulled thread embroider, and cutwork are examples of all open work.

 2. Counted thread work

-This embroidery technique involves counting thread in the fabric for each stitch so that symmetrical stitches are formed.
-Cross stitch is one of the most popular counted thread embroidery; blackwork is another one.
+Counted thread embroidery technique involves counting the thread in the fabric for each stitch so that symmetrical stitches are formed.
+Cross stitch is one of the most popular counted thread embroidery techniques; Blackwork is another one.

 3. Outline work